A re-post from 2013:

 Memories of this filmstrip led me to include "Danse Macabre" in my One Hit Point Monsters.

-Happy All Hallow's Eve!
+Happy All Hallow's Evening!